aspose-omr/Aspose.OMR-Documentation/net/developer-reference/generate-template/saving/_index.md

 ### Saving form as a PDF document

+The method described below is used for saving a form as an image-only (printable) PDF.
+To convert bubbles ant write-ins to interactive elements that can be filled electronically, use `Aspose.OMR.Generation.GenerationResult.SaveAsInteractivePdf()` method.

 {{% alert color="primary" %}}
 This is the recommended method for saving multi-page forms.
 {{% /alert %}}